Glynnis Fawkes: Cartoons of Cyprus

 Published in 2001 by Mouflon Publications.
-Cartoons of Cyprus was Fawkes first book and was produced as part of her Fulbright Fellowship.
+Cartoons of Cyprus was Fawkes' first book and was produced as part of her Fulbright Fellowship.
 The book contains seventy ink drawings about Cypriot archaeology.

-Archaeology Lives In Cyprus
+Archaeology Lives in Cyprus

 Published in 2001 by Hellenic Bank.
-Both Archaeology Live in Cyprus and Cartoons of Cyprus were produced during Fawkes Fulbright Fellowship in Cyprus, which were originally planned to be published together.
+Both Archaeology Lives in Cyprus and Cartoons of Cyprus were produced during Fawkes' Fulbright Fellowship in Cyprus, and they were originally planned to be published together.
 Archaeology Lives in Cyprus contains multimedia scenes of Cypriot archaeology that blend photography and painting along with commentary on excavations.

 Alle Ego

 Published January 1st, 2016.
-Alle Ego is a graphic novel that tells the story of Glynnis Fawkes time in Greece working on archeological sites starting with her first trip as a student.
+Alle Ego is a graphic novel that tells the story of Glynnis Fawkes' time in Greece working on archeological sites starting with her first trip as a student.
 Alle Ego won the MoCCA Arts Festival Award of Excellence in 2016.

 Greek Diary

 The Greek Diary was originally posted online as a series of cartoons but was published as a paperback on April 1, 2017.
-The Greek Diary was written during Glynnis Fawkes’ time in Greece in the summer of 2016 while working on an excavation site in Kenchreai, Greece.
-The graphic memoir illustrates Fawkes time traveling with her husband and children, while trying to manage young children in difficult travel situations and reminiciting on meeting her husband in Greece.
+The Greek Diary was written during Glynnis Fawkes' time in Greece in the summer of 2016 while working on an excavation site in Kenchreai, Greece.
+The graphic memoir illustrates Fawkes' time traveling with her husband and children, while trying to manage young children in difficult travel situations and reminiciting on meeting her husband in Greece.

 Reign of Crumbs

 Published June 1st, 2017 by Kilgore Books.
-Reign of Crumbs is a graphic memoir that focuses on Glynnis Fawkes experience with parenthood raising her two children in Burlington Vermont and abroad in the Middle East.
+Reign of Crumbs is a graphic memoir that focuses on Glynnis Fawkes' experience with parenthood raising her two children in Burlington, Vermont, and abroad in the Middle East.
 The book is made up of short slice of life comics, including comics previously featured in Mutha Magazine.

 Charlotte Brontë Before Jane Eyre

 Published in 2019 by Disney Hyperion.
-Charlotte Brontë Before Jane Eyre is a biographical graphic novel about Jane Eyre’s author Charlotte Bronte, with an introduction by Allison Bechdel.
+Charlotte Brontë Before Jane Eyre is a biographical graphic novel about Jane Eyre's author, Charlotte Bronte, with an introduction by Allison Bechdel.
 The biography parallels the life of Charlotte Bronte with the fictional narrative of Jane Eyre, emphasizing themes of loss, the relationship between sisters, and abuse.
 The struggles Charlotte Bronte faced as a female author in a patriarchal society are also highlighted.
 The book was written as part of the Center for Cartoon Studies Presents collection, a series of young adult graphic novels presenting biographies of historical figures.

-Persephone’s Garden
+Persephone's Garden

-Published in 2019 by Secret Acres, Persephone’s Garden is written and illustrated by Glynnis Fawkes.
-Persephone’s Garden is a collection of cartoons from 2012 to 2018 varying in length from four panel comics to longer chapters.
-The memoir covers Fawkes experiences with girlhood, womanhood, motherhood, living abroad, and working in the field of archaeology through everyday commonplace memories, along the backdrop of her mothers progressing Alzheimer’s disease.
+Published in 2019 by Secret Acres, Persephone's Garden is written and illustrated by Glynnis Fawkes.
+Persephone's Garden is a collection of cartoons from 2012 to 2018 varying in length from four panel comics to longer chapters.
+The memoir covers Fawkes' experiences with girlhood, womanhood, motherhood, living abroad, and working in the field of archaeology through everyday commonplace memories, along the backdrop of her mother's progressing Alzheimer's disease.
 The memoir connects these seemingly minute moments to explore what happens when you lose the memories that make up your life and how archaeologists are unable to fully reconstruct the lives of people from small pieces of information gleaned from artifacts.